ibm-cloud-docs/logs-router/about.md

 {{site.data.keyword.logs_routing_full_notm}} supports the following types of targets:
 - {{site.data.keyword.logs_full_notm}} instances

+    Only public ingress endpoints are supported when configuring a target to an {{site.data.keyword.logs_full_notm}} instance.
+    {: restriction}

     For more information, see [Configuring the {{site.data.keyword.logs_routing_full_notm}} service to route platform logs to an {{site.data.keyword.logs_full_notm}} instance](/docs/logs-router?topic=logs-router-target-cloud-logs).